kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    \frac{\partial f}{\partial a} = x\cos(a\,x)\, \Rightarrow \frac{\partial^2 f}{\partial a^2} \neq 0

-A well known example of a model that is non-linear in its parameters, is a function that describes a Gaussian profile as in::
+A well-known example of a model that is non-linear in its parameters, is a function that describes a Gaussian profile as in::

    def my_model(p, x):